brinda1410/classify-boston-wetlands/README.md

 This repository does not contain the image data used for training/testing the model.
 The code was implemented in Google Colab to use the free GPUs available for training the model.
 This implementation uses PyTorch framework to train a Convolutional Neural Network (CNN) model on images of wetlands and non-wetlands in Boston.

 The output of this script is a web-application that serves the CNN model under the hood.
+It spits out the probability of an image being a wetland or non-wetland.

 ![Wetlands Picture](https://user-images.githubusercontent.com/90286831/186621792-b537f1e2-11c4-43c0-8f3c-16a3f33c250c.png)